satyajit04/splenor/README.md

 # splenor
-website for splenorcorp developed by python-django
+website for splenorcorp developed by python-django.